Making Mom Friends When You Have Anxiety

 Some appreciation and patience in timing is really all we need.
 Raising kids with good expectations is always the goal for me.

 Its not because you have this or don’t have that.

-Your tribe is out there waiting for you, but for now, know you are needed, valued, and loved beyond measure, right where you are.
+Your tribe is out there waiting for you.
+While you are searching for them, know you are needed, valued, and loved beyond measure right where you are.

 No matter what anyone else says or how they make you feel.